segmentation-fault/terrain-profile/README.md

 # terrain-profile
 Retrieves the elevation profile between two points on earth via the open-elevation API.
-It contains a lass used to construct a terrain profile.
-It uses the open elevation API - https://open-elevation.com/ .
-Consider donating.
+It contains a class used to construct a terrain profile.

+__It uses the open elevation API - https://open-elevation.com/ .
+Consider donating.__

 PS: the elevation API could be slow, and sometimes fail.
 A binary exponential backoff retry mechanism is in use, and in case of HTTP POST error a PostException (included in the py file) is thrown.
 If you are behind a proxy consider modifying the method `get_altitude` from the `TerrainProfile` class, e.g. as https://2.python-requests.org/en/master/user/advanced/#proxies .